-"Horses of Hope promotes the physical, cognitive, emotional, and social well-being of people with special needs through equine-assisted activities.
+"Horses of Hope promotes the physical, cognitive, emotional, and social well-being of those with special needs to include our Veterans and military personnel, through equine-assisted activities.

 We strive to encourage individuals to meet their full potential, giving hope one individual at a time."

 After realizing that the tremendous benefits of therapeutic riding were not available to the special people of Clinton county and the surrounding areas, Laurie Flanagan, Ex.
 Director started Horses of Hope in the fall of 2009.

 The program leased a 16 acre farm in the Pine Creek area.
 With a Board of Directors and a handful of friends and volunteers the property was eventually made ready for horses.
 The riding facility became a member of NARHA (which is now PATH Intl.), which provides standards and training for therapeutic riding facilities.
 Horses of Hope received its 501 (c)(3) non-profit status in 2010.

 Horses of Hope started its operations with three riders and one horse, which was our beautiful horse, Pumpkin.
 Over the years it has consistently grown and now provides services to approximately 50 riders each year.
 Our herd has grown to six amazing horses.
 Over 40 volunteers from the community come together to help with lessons and fundraising activities.
 With help from the Clinton County United Way offering sponsorship money to help riders who can't afford the fees, the Clinton County Community Foundation granting funding for building projects, instructor certification and much more along with the generosity of local businesses and organizations and individuals, Horses of Hope is thriving!